The UK withdrew from the EU (Brexit) on 31 January 2020 and is now in a transition period.

 We currently offer a 50% reduction in our service charge for filing in the UK when a corresponding UK case is parallel filed as an EU application or where you or your client already own an existing EU application or registration.
 This offer is not affected in any way by the attorney or address for service attached to the existing application or registration.

-After Brexit, it will of course become a necessity for clients who wish to have protection in both the UK and the EU to dual file in both jurisdictions.
-We will continue to have the ability both to file EUTMs at the EU IPO via J A Kemp France and to file UK trade mark applications at the UK IPO.
+After 31 December 2020, it will become a necessity for clients who wish to have protection in both the UK and the EU to dual file in both jurisdictions.
+We will continue to have the ability both to file EUTMs at the EUIPO via our French entity J A Kemp France SNC and to file UK trade mark applications at the UKIPO through J A Kemp LLP.

 Please contact your usual J A Kemp adviser if you have any general queries or would like to assess specific implications for your business.